Living in Bali we missed a few foods from home

 Whatever the situation, some foods we just don’t get enough of.

-The few specific items that you really can’t get here and some of us love are fresh milk, crispy apples, dim sims/dim sum, meat pies, ham and cheese toasty, BBQ shapes, soft cheese, licorice, and hot cross buns.
-Also we miss the ‘BBQ meals’, I know this is not a specific food, but there is something about the Aussie barbie that you just can’t replicate here.
-Maybe its not even the food but the atmosphere, the beer, the friends/family or the venue.
+The few specific items that you really can’t get here and some of us love are fresh milk, crispy apples, dim sims/dim sum, meat pies, ham and cheese toasty, BBQ shapes, soft cheese, liquorice, and hot cross buns.
+Also, we miss the ‘BBQ meals’, I know this is not a specific food, but there is something about the Aussie barbie that you just can’t replicate here.
+Maybe it’s not even the food but the atmosphere, the beer, the friends/family or the venue.

-Milk: The majority of the available milk is UHT long life milk, which is taking a while to get used to.
-With more and more tourists and expats, there has been the increasing need for fresh milk to satisfy the western palate.
+Milk: The majority of the available milk is UHT long-life milk, which is taking a while to get used to.
+With more and more tourists and ex-pats, there has been an increasing need for fresh milk to satisfy the western palate.
 You can occasionally find fresh milk (they call it fresh but it is sealed like UHT milk – haven’t worked that out yet), but it is about $3 for one litre.
 This is more than double the price back home!

 Coffee: Bali coffee tastes very average (to us), but the worst part is they leave the coffee grounds in the cup.
 So never drink to the bottom to avoid the sludge mouth feel.
 It is usually consumed black (due to the lack of fresh milk?) with lots of sugar.

 There are a couple of places you can get good coffee around Ubud, but we don’t like paying Perth prices for a coffee here – it is supposed to be cheap in Bali!
 We brought over a stovetop percolator and Australian coffee to make our own, but it is ruined anyway when you add long-life milk to it.
 I miss our coffee machine, maybe we could bring that back next time.